haase1020/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+Relational databases is a way to store data similar to spreadsheets.
+SQL is a language used to gather information from databases.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+It is a way to uniquely identify each entry in the database.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+Foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+To model the relationship in a many to many case, we need to introduce an intermediary table that holds foreign keys that reference the primary key on the related tables.
+While each foreign key on the intermediary table is not unique, the combinations of keys should be unique.

 ## Minimum Viable Product